ramonmacias/gophercises/README.md

 This is an exercise in where I learnt about how to use my own library, I used packages such as http, url or xml and I learnt a new algorithm useful for this exrcises named BFS

+#### Hackerrank

+The main idea with this exercise is to discover the website name Hackerrank where we can find a lot of problems to solve that will help us to improve our coding skills, on this case we solve the camelCase problem and the caesar cipher